lakshmeeee/E-Waste_Facility_Locator/README.md

 # E-Waste_Facility_Locator

-For the SIH Hackathon
+### For Smart India Hackathon 2023
-Backend only here
+Only backend present in this repo